lauralola/Recipes-for-calm/README.md

 ![Logout Page](./assets/readme_images/sign_out.png)

-* Users confirm that they wish to logout and recieve a message pop up to confirm logout.
+* Users confirm that they wish to logout and receive a message pop up to confirm logout.

 ### Navbar